marcelomijas/econometrics-cheatsheet/README.md

 - [x] Release of an Spanish version of `econometrics-cheatsheet`.

-- [x] Release of a cheat sheet exclusively dedicated to time series in the context of econometrics (`time-series-cheatsheet`).
+- [x] Release of a cheat sheet exclusively dedicated to time series in the context of econometrics, `time-series-cheatsheet`.

 - [x] Release of an Spanish version of `time-series-cheatsheet`.